NEWS, EDITORIALS, REFERENCE

 From the menu bar, we have File, Options and Charset, top level menus.
 From the File menu you can create a new document or open an existing one.

 When you start a new document the canvas is cleared.
-From the Options menu you can choose to show palette.
+From the Options menu you can choose to show the palette.
 The palette is a floating box in the middle of the screen, but which is non-destructively composited overtop of the canvas.
 This shows all 256 characters of the current character set in 8 rows of 32 characters each.
 Which characters appear here depends on the character set you've chosen.

 From the Charset menu you can switch between the C64 OS system character set, any custom character set that was loaded with a file that was opened with an embedded character set, or choose the standard ROM's lowercase/uppercase or uppercase/graphics sets.
 These can be changed at any time, on-the-fly, either by choosing from the menu or with COMMODORE+1, 2, 3, or 4.